 Home health aides are skilled in helping the patient and caregiver with the personal care of the patient, such as personal grooming, some light housekeeping or meal preparation, and many other duties as needs arise.
 Aides provide a break for caregivers in the normal routine of personal care and they offer both physical and emotional support.
 Personal care services are provided to patients on an intermittent basis.

 Physical, occupational, and speech therapists are available through hospice to help a patient maintain comfort or quality of life.
-Some hospices may also provide complimentary therapies such as music, art, pet and massage.
+Some providers may also deliver complimentary therapies such as music, art, pet, and massage.

 Questions to Ask

 Choosing a provider is a very important decision.
 While all hospice programs may have the same basic philosophy of care, each is different in some ways.
 Providers are very willing to answer questions and assist in determining which hospice can best meet the needs of a patient and family.